 Each of the TCFIH investments, accounts and portfolios has its own liquidity profile, ranging from daily to longer than three years.
 Withdrawals of excess cash within TCFIH are permitted at any time.
-TCFIH can redeem any of the Vintage Investments by authorizing GEM to sell that investment at any time.
+TCFIH can redeem any of the Vintage Investments by authorizing Global Endowment Management (GEM) to sell that investment at any time.
 The Global Endowment Fund II component allows semi-annual redemptions with a 90-day redemption notice period, and these redemptions flow directly to The Christensen Fund.
-TCFIH redemption proceeds for accepted redemption requests will be made within 15 business days after the redemption date.
+TCFIH redemption proceeds for accepted redemption requests will be available within 15 business days after the redemption date.
 The total redemption available annually is limited to 7% of the NAV of TCFIH as of December 31 of the request year.
 At least 90% of any amount withdrawn will be paid within 60 days.
 The remaining will be paid no later than 60 days after the completion of the annual audit.
-Unfunded long-term commitments were \$1,317,705 as of December 31, 2019 and will be funded by the available cash balance held in TCFIH.